-The largest radiation oncology event in the world, the ASTRO annual meeting, will take place in Atlanta, September 22-25.
-Memorial Sloan Kettering radiation oncologists are available to comment on breaking news out of the meeting.
+The largest hematology-oncology meeting in the world will take place in San Francisco from December 6 through 9.
+Memorial Sloan Kettering experts are available to comment on breaking news out of the meeting.

 A collaborative team of leaders in the field of cancer immunology has made a key discovery that advances the understanding of why some patients respond to ipilimumab, an immunotherapy drug, while others do not.

 The Centers for Medicare and Medicaid Services made a formal proposal to start covering low-dose CT scans for people who fall into a high-risk category for lung cancer.
 Epidemiologist Peter B. Bach, Director of Memorial Sloan Kettering’s Center for Health Policy and Outcomes and a thought leader on this topic, is available to discuss the importance of the proposal.
 For more information and to set up an interview, email our media staff at firstname.lastname@example.org.

 MSK physicians Peter Bach and Leonard Saltz sparked a national debate in 2012 when they published an op-ed in the New York Times detailing Memorial Sloan Kettering’s refusal to include a new colorectal cancer drug on the hospital’s formulary because of its high cost.
 Drs.
 Bach and Saltz continue to engage the media in this discussion, appearing most recently on CBS's 60 Minutes.
 Both are available to discuss the burden these high prices have on patients, the current healthcare marketplace that allows cancer drugs to be priced so high, and what the medical community is poised to do about it.
 For more information and to set up an interview, email the Media Staff at email@example.com.